citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-server.md

 ---------------

 - If you don't get any 'resources found', and it says 'Failed to start resource', you didn't 'cd' to the right folder.
-- If you get a lot of errors about citizen:/scripting/, you didn't use run.cmd.
-- If nothing happens at all except 'sending heartbeat', you didn't use run.cmd **and** failed to cd to the folder.
 - If no resources get started, and you can't connect, you didn't add +exec.
 - If you get 'no license key was specified', one of the above things applies.